 And what exactly am I getting?

 The cost savings isn't the only great thing about buying bulk pork, it's also the ability to control your cuts.
-For those of you that are already getting overwhelmed DON'T WORRY.
-We have a standard cut sheet that most people go off of.
-You will get all of your favorite cuts, organ meats, bones, and ground pork.
-Some of you may have specific cuts that you do or don't want.
-Maybe you want to pay a little extra to have some of that ground pork turned into beautiful sugar free, nitrate free sausage.
+If you are purchasing a half pig then we have a standard cut sheet that we use for all half hogs.
+If you are buying a whole hog then you will be able to customize the cuts you would like.
+The standard cut sheet will get all of your favorite cuts, organ meats, bones, and ground pork.
+There is also the option of adding sausages for an additional cost of $3 per pound.
 Maybe you have other special requests for the butcher - that's not a problem.

 But will it fit in my freezer?